SomeGTAVCCodes/GTA-Vice-City-PS2/Read-PACC.txt.md

  [Starting a New Game]
 * ever chasing that perfect run? have more fun creating the perfect save after you finished the game? enjoy finding codes?...fed up of the ambulance missions?
-* start game with 0% progress but!...
-+ with all the benefits of 100% completion.
-No progression made or lost, or create your own starter save using info provided - fun to do!
-* enjoy the game for just the story will a no hassle save game starter, or do all the side quests etc with all the benefits of them, before doing them!

 [Starter Save]
 * Whilst there are many NTSC 100% or part complete saves online, this is the only useful PAL Starter Save.
 * There was only something ridicuolous like 3 codes for this PAL version.
 Now we have most of them.

-* 0% complete, ...but with all the benefits of 100% completion
+* start game with 0% complete/progress but!... with all the benefits of 100% completion
 * 1st save point  (start position)
 * Mega Cash
 * 150 Health & Armour